-Compared to the standard 10-year repayment plan, a Direct Consolidation Loan can extend payments over a period up to 30 years, and students with a consolidated loan can get on income-contingent repayment plans.
+Compared to the standard 10-year repayment plan, a Direct Consolidation Loan can extend payments over a period up to 30 years.
 For borrowers having difficulty making standard payments, this can be much-needed relief.
 The interest on an extended repayment plan will cause the borrower to repay more money over the length of the loan term, though, and this drawback should be weighed against the benefit of lowered monthly payments.

 Also, consolidating loans into a new Direct Consolidation Loan resets the clock on the 10-year forgiveness period under the Public Service Loan Forgiveness Program.
 Borrowers who have consolidated in the past and have accrued time toward loan forgiveness would lose credit for that time if they re-consolidated.

 How to Apply for a Direct Consolidation Loan

 There is no cost at all to apply for a Direct Consolidation Loan.
 Borrowers can apply one of two ways, either online through StudentLoans.gov or by sending in a paper copy of the application form available on the website.
 The application is called the Federal Direct Consolidation Loan Application and Promissory Note.
 Borrowers will also need to choose from a list of federal loan servicers.
 The servicer they choose to send their application to will be the company that services their consolidated loan.